 Life Span: 10 to 15 years

-Origin of the Exotic Shorthair cat breed
+Origin of the Exotic Shorthair Cat Breed

 “There’s nothing wrong with being MADE IN AMERICA… right?”

-Originally what happened was that back in the late 1950’s, American Shorthair cat breeders and Persian cat breeders both had the same idea to begin breeding these two different cat breeds together to obtain different results.
+Even if it’s “creation” was a bit of an accident.
+You see, originally, back in the late 1950’s, American Shorthair cat breeders and Persian cat breeders had the same idea to begin breeding these cat generates together to obtain different results.

 In the case of the…

-American Shorthair cat breeders (especially Jane Martinke), what they wanted to accomplish was to create American Shorthair cats with some of the unusual colors specific to the Persian cat breed.
+American Shorthair cat breeders (especially Jane Martinke) wanted to create American Shorthair cats with some of the unusual colors specific to the Persian cat breed.
 Specifically, the “silver” coated Persians.
+The results of these experiments were that the new kittens looked a lot like “miniature” Persians with silver hair, only now they also had short, dense coat.
+And… they were SUPER cute, too, boot!

 These little guys…

-Were named “Sterling” cats after their silver colored coats.
-This name however, didn’t “stick” for all that long because shortly afterwards, others began breeding all sorts of different Persian cats with American Shorthair cats which sort of made the name “Sterling” obsolete.
+They were named “Sterling” cats after their silver-colored coats.
+This name, however, didn’t “stick” for all that long because shortly afterward, others began breeding all sorts of different Persian cats with American Shorthair cats, which some made the name “Sterling” obsolete.
+At this same time, Persian cat breeders (especially Carolyn Bussey) were experimenting with mixing Persians with brown Burmese to “create” a brown Persian.

 What she got instead was…

-Over time, the combined efforts by both American Shorthair breeders and Persian breeders alike to create a “shorthaired Persian” were eventually lumped into one new breed that became known as the Exotic Shorthair.
+As a result, over time, the combined efforts by both American Shorthair breeders and Persian breeders alike to create a “shorthaired Persian” were eventually lumped into one new breed that became known as the Exotic Shorthair.
+After nearly two decades of being “created,” these new cats were finally “officially” recognized by the Cat Fanciers Association in 1967 and recognized by the International Cat Association in 1979.

 Probably the only…